AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 If your Administrator has enabled the Auto-apply policy functionality, any document you create or edit is automatically protected when you save the document.

-If Auto-apply policy is enabled, Document Security Extension for Microsoft&reg; Office prompts you to log in to the Document Security server.
+If the Auto-apply policy is enabled, the Document Security Extension for Microsoft&reg; Office prompts you to log in to the Document Security server.
 Enter your Username and Password so the server can authenticate you.
 If you have provided the correct log-in credentials, the document is saved and protected.

 >[!NOTE]
 >